TEMPORARY AND PERMANENT RESIDENCE PERMITS

 The law requires the foreign national to annually notify the public authorities of his or her stay as a foreign national on a residence permit.

-The foreign national should submit notification of income within two months one year after the date of receipt of the residence permit.
+The foreign national should submit notification of income within two months from the anniversary date of receipt of the residence permit.

 VALEN provides a full range of services related to obtaining a temporary and permanent residence permit: